brandtlawson/EnDesign205v1/README.md

 # EnDesign205v1

-CoefCalcs finds the coeficients obtained using linear regression for every combination of features selected by the user.
-This is done so that ther program runs quickly!
+CoefCalcs: Runs least squares regression for every possible combination of features.
+The resulting coefficients are stored in a matrix to be used in "GUI.py".
+Precalculating the coefficients allows the GUI to run quicker.

+DataExploration:

-For GUI go to projFiles directory then read the readme in that directory to userstand everything in the file.
+For GUI, go to projFiles directory then read the readme in that directory to userstand everything in the file.